Master of Science in Mechanical Engineering

 ENGR 800Research Methodology3

-The required courses are designed to give students a foundation to carry out research and engineering analysis at the graduate level.
-The skills gained in these courses may be applied to any of the various mechanical engineering sub-fields.
+The required course is designed to provide students with a foundation for conducting research and engineering analysis at the graduate level.
+The skills gained in this course may be applied to any of the various mechanical engineering sub-fields.

 ENGR 415Mechatronics4